Remuneration

 The Remuneration Policy has an annual duration(and, nonetheless until approval of the next Remuneration Policy) and supports the Company’s strategies and objectives (consistently with the development lines of the 2024-2027 Business Plan of Rai Way), in particular, by promoting the alignment of the interests of the Chief Executive Officer and General Manager and of the other Key Managers with the objective of the sustainable success of the Company.

-• mantaining the ISO 45001 certification and monitoring the Integrated Health, Safety and Environment Management System objectives;
+• maintaining the ISO 45001 certification and monitoring the Integrated Health, Safety and Environment Management System objectives;

-• the activation of a safety partnership programme with suppliers, in line with the dedicated internal policy, to raise awareness of Rai Way’s core values on health and safety and the centrality of control as a prevention tool (creation of a dedicated webinar);
+• activating a safety partnership programme with suppliers, in line with the dedicated internal policy, to raise awareness of Rai Way’s core values on health and safety and the centrality of control as a prevention tool (creation of a dedicated webinar);

 • continuous training in occupational health and safety and constant updating of the dedicated intranet area, covering 100% of the Company population;